AGILE-CK/GDSC-Archivit-Frontend/README.md

 ![alt text](image-1.png) ![alt text](image-3.png) ![alt text](image-4.png)

 #### About our solution
-In our current society, various incidents of violence have emerged as a serious social issue.
+In our current korea society, various incidents of violence have emerged as a serious social issue.
 The Archivit app aims to help vulnerable individuals live a healthy life without worrying about tomorrow amid these incidents.

 We provide users with an AI-powered recording feature to adopt evidence of violence when they are exposed to such situations.
 Even in situations where victims cannot manually record, AI recognizes the violent situation and automatically proceeds with recording, which can be immensely helpful for victims in legal proceedings.